Skip to main content

 Step 5: Install the New Filters

-3. Install the lower filter first, then the upper filter
+3. Install the lower filter first, sliding it into position

-5. Reinstall the filter cover and T20 screw
+5. Reinstall the filter cover and secure with the T20 Torx screw (hand-tight, do not overtorque)

 Step 6: Reset the Filter Maintenance Reminder

-On vehicles with software 2024.14+, reset the cabin filter health score:
+On vehicles with software 2024.14 and later, you can reset the cabin filter health monitoring:

-• Go to Service Mode > Thermal > Air Filter Diagnostics > Reset Filter Health
+2. Navigate to Thermal > Air Filter Diagnostics

 Model S: Step-by-Step